jgx02c/CS-33110-Group-Project-1/README.md

 # Project Title

-Welcome to the **[Project Title]** repository!
-This project, developed as part of our course, implements [brief description of project features].
+Welcome to the **[Python Numerical Literal Checker]** repository!
+This project, developed as part of our course, implements a program to check all defined literals in Python.
 Below, you'll find information on our group members, features developed, code versions, and more.

 ## Table of Contents